TotallyInformation/node-red-contrib-uibuilder/docs/uibuilder.module.md

 Because a lot of things happen asynchronously in JavaScript, it is possible that occasionally an event handler isn't fully registed by the time that an event fires (for example on an incoming msg or a `uibuilder.set`).
 In these cases, you may need to put your change code into `window.onload = (evt) => { ... }`.
 That ensures that everything is fully loaded before your code will run.

 An alternative way to work would be to load the uibuilder library using a dynamic import as in `import('./uibuilder.esm.js').then( ... )` and do all of your custom processing from within the `then` callback.
-If your browser supports top-level async/await, you could also do `const uibuilder = await import('./uibuilder.esm.js')` which will pause until uibuilder is completely loaded and ready.
+If your browser supports top-level async/await, you could also do `const uibuilder = await import('./uibuilder.esm.js')` which will pause until uibuilder is completely loaded and ready (top-level await wasn't ratified until 2022 however so not much browser support yet).

 ### The `uibuilder` JavaScript object does not seem to be loaded

 Firstly check in your browser's dev tools, network tab, whether the library is actually loaded.
 See [Where is it?](#where-is-it) for more information.

-If it is loaded, you have probably forgotten that, when using ECMA JavaScript Modules, each module script is _isolated_.
+If it is loaded, you may have forgotten that, when using ESM Modules, each module script is _isolated_.
 That means that you need to `include` the uibuilder client in the module script you want to work in.

 Alternatively, you may no longer need to work directly with uibuilder client object at all!
 That is because the client now issues custom messages on the DOM `document` object for all important actions.
 So if you don't need to send anything back to Node-RED, you can just use those.
 They will work in other modules and scripts. as in: